photo

 Opening

-School holidays in all zones (All Saints' Day, Christmas, Easter, Spring), from Tuesday to Saturday, from 14:30 p.m. to 18 p.m.
+School holidays (All Saints' Day, Christmas, winter, Easter, spring) all zones, Tuesday to Saturday, from 14pm to 18pm

 The museum is closed on July 14, December 25 and January 1